-MFMR is also monitoring environmental and biological parameters like temperature, salinity, oxygen, nutrients, chlorophyll a, phytoplankton and zooplankton during regular environmental monitoring surveys at fixed stations along the Namibian coast (see map 53) as well as selected stations during fish stock surveys.
+MFMR is also monitoring environmental and biological parameters like temperature, salinity, oxygen, nutrients, chlorophyll a, phytoplankton and zooplankton during regular environmental monitoring surveys on board the RV Mirabilis and using vessels of opportunity (e.g. German research vessels) at fixed stations along the Namibian coast (map 39 - monitoring stations).
+Physical and chemical parameters are further collected at monitoring stations during fish stock surveys (map 39 - additional monitoring stations).
+The MFMR the research centre in Lüderitz conducts regular environmental monitoring along the "Diaz Point Line" (map 39).
+Currently two fixed moorings with sensors for environmental parameters like temperature, salinity, oxygen, chlorophyll a, turbidity and currents are deployed (map 39) in collaboration with German partners.
 Due to financial constraints the future of MFMR's monitoring surveys is currently unclear, and some changes to fish stock and environmental monitoring can be expected.